nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 continue to the `check` phase rather than waiting.

-`setImmediate()` is actually a special timer that runs in a separate phase of the event eoop.
+`setImmediate()` is actually a special timer that runs in a separate phase of the event loop.
 It uses a libuv API that schedules callbacks to execute after the `poll` phase has completed.

 Generally, as the code is executed, the event loop will eventually hit